PascalLG/nubo-hs/README.md

 ### Client

-The client is available as a macOS package for the macOS platform and as a Debian package for the Linux platform.
+The client is available as a macOS package for the macOS platform, as a Debian package for the Linux platform, and as an MSI package for the Windows platform.
 To install it:

 * Open your server URL in a browser.
 * Enter your cloud password to log in.